-There really is nothing wrong with having a drink or two while you’re wandering around the World Showcase, but this is getting out of control.
-Since when has it been a good idea to hang around Disney World and get hammered and have a good old-fashioned fistfight?
+There is nothing wrong with having a drink or two while wandering around the World Showcase, but this is getting out of control.
+Since when has it been a good idea to hang around Disney World, get hammered, and have a good old-fashioned fistfight?

-A few weeks ago, I was walking out to my car, minding my own business, when a fistfight broke out in the parking lot of EPCOT.
+Not long ago, I was walking out to my car, minding my own business, when a fistfight broke out in the parking lot of EPCOT.
 Two drunk women started to throw down as they were about to get into their cars.
-Security came and escorted them away, but not before they made fools of themselves and probably got arrested.
-The best part, they were in the same family.
-Clearly something is going on there.
+Security escorted them away, but not before they made fools of themselves and probably got arrested.
+The best part is that they were in the same family.
+Clearly, something is going on there.

-The best part of my trip to EPCOT is to head back to Germany and get a nice grapefruit beer (don’t judge).
-I have dozens of pictures on my phone of my wife and I holding up our beers in celebration of our trip.
+The best part of my trip to EPCOT was heading back to Germany and getting a nice grapefruit beer (don’t judge).
+I have dozens of pictures on my phone of my wife and me holding up our beers in celebration of our trip.
 It’s a little strange, but it’s our Disney thing.

 Disclaimer: The opinions addressed in this article are the writer’s and may not reflect the sentiments of Disney Fanatic as a whole.